Veterinary Radiation Therapy

 How long does the entire treatment last, and what is the treatment schedule?

 Radiation therapy is given in a series of treatments over many weeks.
 Depending on the type of cancer and the intent of treatment, it can range anywhere from 1 week to 2 months.
 This schedule helps to protect normal tissue by spreading out the total dose of radiation.
 The treatment area is designed to include all of the cancer and as little normal tissue as possible.
-The total dose used and the number of treatments depends on many factors including, the size and location of the cancer (i.e. which normal tissues will be within the treatment area), the general health of your pet, and the type of cancer present.
-Your veterinary radiation oncologist will review the specifics of your pet’s treatment plan with your before and during treatment.
+The total dose used and the number of treatments depend on many factors including, the size and location of the cancer (i.e. which normal tissues will be within the treatment area), the general health of your pet, and the type of cancer present.
+Your veterinary radiation oncologist will review the specifics of your pet’s treatment plan with you before and during treatment.

 What are the side effects of treatment?

 Most side effects that occur during radiation therapy, although unpleasant, are usually not serious, and are almost always limited to the area being treated.
 Many animals develop skin changes in the area being treated.
-A redness of the skin may develop near the end of, or after, radiation therapy.
+Redness of the skin may develop near the end of, or after, radiation therapy.
 This may progress to a dry or moist skin reaction, which resembles a severe sunburn or blistering rash.
 This "radiation dermatitis" may cause your pet to rub or scratch, but it is important you try to keep your pet from doing this.
 Your veterinarian may prescribe medication and/or physical means to prevent rubbing and scratching.

 Hair loss in the treated area is common and may persist for some time, but regrowth occurs in many patients.
 The color of the re-growing hair and skin in the treated area may change.